Leveraging Symmetry Merging in Pauli Propagation: Introduction

 In this work, we present a symmetry-adapted framework for Pauli propagation by modifying the merging subroutines based on group theory as sketched in Fig.~\ref{fig:fig1}.
 In particular, we focus on discrete symmetries in many physically relevant quantum circuits and Hamiltonians such as translation symmetry.
 By merging Pauli operators connected by symmetry, we can substantially reduce the number of distinct coefficients that must be tracked during evolution.
 In \thmref{thm:symmetry}, we formalize the invariance of expectation values under such transformations, ensuring that merging does not alter physical predictions.
 We further quantify the resulting reduction in the number of propagated Pauli terms in \thmref{thm:space-complexity}, showing that the computational space requirement improves by a factor proportional to the size of the symmetry group in the asymptotic limit of large system size.

 Our \textit{symmetry-merging Pauli propagation} (symmetry PP) algorithm generalizes naturally across any discrete symmetry groups and can be combined with noise models or other truncation schemes, as illustrated in our numerical examples.
 The resulting method achieves both improved stability and reduced space complexity, while memory is a key limiting factor of the \textit{standard Pauli propagation} (standard PP).
+Various works have exploited symmetries in one way or another~\cite{loizeauQuantumManybodySimulations2024,loizeau2025opening,d2025circuit,haghshenas2025digital, parker2019universal}.
+We present the first principled Pauli propagation algorithm with exhaustive symmetry merging throughout the simulation and with principled guarantees for correctness and performance.